I-Rinka/Notion-Official-API-Worker/README.md

 A serverless solution for the **OFFICIAL** Notion API.

 Since notion offcial sdk is still in beta version, it does not provide APIs that support CORS (Cross-origin resource sharing) that enables using notion as a serverless CMS.
-Therefore, I create repository: This software is a fork version of [cors-anywhere](https://github.com/Rob--W/cors-anywhere).
+Therefore, I create this repository.
+This software is a fork version of [cors-anywhere](https://github.com/Rob--W/cors-anywhere).

 ## Usage